forsyde/IDeSyDe/docs/dsi_dse.md

 # Design space identification and exploration

+> **Note:** Math expressions may not render correctly on GitHub.com.
+>
+> GitHub's markdown rendering engine does not support the rendering of mathematical expressions using tools like MathJax.
+As a result, the math equations and symbols in this document may not display as intended.
+>
+> To ensure proper rendering of math expressions, we recommend that you generate the document locally using a markdown viewer or compiler that supports math rendering, such as Typora or VS Code with appropriate extensions.
+Alternatively, you can copy the markdown content and paste it into an online markdown editor that supports math rendering, such as StackEdit or Dillinger.
+>
+> Please refer to the generated output or use an alternative markdown viewer/compiler to view the math expressions accurately.

 Design space identification (DSI) is a _compositional and systematic_ approach for creating design space exploration (DSE) solutions that distinguishes between the _design domain_ and the _optimisation and decision domain_.
 The design domain contains _design models_ typically used by MDE tools that implicitly define design spaces.
 The optimisation and decision domain contains _decision models_ that are sets of parameters and associated functions that explicitly abstract design spaces and are potentially explorable.
 The bridge between both domains is achieved through the combination of _composable identification rules_ and an _identification procedure_.

 <!-- <figure id="fig:enhanced-position">